codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 * Higher observability of deployments within your GitOps Dashboard
 * Higher observability of deployments within your Jira Account

-[Our integration section]({{site.baseurl}}/docs/integration/jira) provides further details on ways to set-up the connection.
+[Our integration section]({{site.baseurl}}/docs/integrations/jira) provides further details on ways to set-up the connection.

-Once set-up, you will be able to view information from Jira linked the Codefresh GitOps Dashboard.
+Once set-up, you will be able to view information from Jira in the Codefresh GitOps Dashboard.
 Additionally, Jira will display
 * The build status across environments
 * The deployment history
 * Tickets and how they correlate to deployments